RebelKeithy/HelloInternetVote/README.md

 Just Share a link and the voting starts

 What's availlable now:
-a configurable autovoting bot. configured through the link, as to be made by had, sharable.
+a configurable autovoting bot. configured through the link, as to be made by hand, sharable.

 example : https://damnalex.github.io/PollDaddyBallotStuffing/index.html?poll=9794855&ans=44811670